JAC4861/adaptive-k-controller/README.md

 # adaptive-k-controller
 A theory-grounded Adaptive-K Controller to prevent geometric collapse and stabilize Hyperbolic GNNs.

-# When Task Performance Deceives: Decoupling Task and Geometric Fidelity in Hyperbolic GNNs
+# When Task Performance Deceives: Task-Geometry Decoupling in Learnable-Curvature Hyperbolic GNNs

 This repository contains the official PyTorch implementation for the paper **"When Task Performance Deceives: Decoupling Task and Geometric Fidelity in Hyperbolic GNNs"**.